 Are pregnant or think you might be pregnant

 Talk with your healthcare provider about what to expect during your procedure.
 It

-usually takes about an hour.
+usually takes about 1 hour.
 The procedure is done by an interventional radiologist

 and a team of specialized nurses.
 A typical procedure may go like this: